How Much is My Personal Injury Claim Worth?

 Once you send a demand to the insurance company, they will likely offer you a payment.
 However, this first offer is usually so low that anyone who knows the true value of your case would be offended.
 The insurance company may also ask you what your bottom-line number is to settle your case.
 This question is usually a ploy to establish a number that is lower than your initial request.

 When a case concludes, some people are left with enough money from their accident that they are able to take care of their needs above and beyond their injuries.
 Others find that even after everyone has paid there is not enough money to cover all expenses.
-With this in mind, the best way to guarantee you get everything the law allows to cover your expenses is to get a lawyer.
+With this in mind, the best way to guarantee you get everything the law allows to cover your expenses is to get an attorney.